 After a 13-year wait, “Avatar: The Way of Water” delves into the journey of original “Avatar” main character Jake Sully’s family through adversity and loss.
 Director James Cameron builds a spiritual and visually compelling world in this sequel that stars Sam Worthington and Zoe Saldaña.
 Nominated for best picture, the film is still in theaters and is not yet available for streaming.

 Brendan Fraser receives a best actor nod for his portrayal of Charlie, the 600-pound central character of “The Whale.”
 Charlie is a father, an English teacher and has terminal health issues that give him a life expectancy of a week.
 In that week, he attempts to bond with his estranged daughter.
 The film is based on and adapted from the off-Broadway play by Samuel D. Hunter and also earned a best supporting actress nod for Hong Chau.
-The film is still in theaters and is not yet available for streaming.
+The film is available for purchase on Youtube and Amazon.

 From “La La Land” director Damien Chazelle comes a journey into 1920s Hollywood hedonism and a drug-fueled fever dream of the bygone cinematic era.
 The film stars Margot Robbie, Brad Pitt and newcomer Diego Calva in a three-hour story about filmmaking at a crucial time for American cinema.
-Earning only three below-the-line nominations, the film is still in theaters and is not yet available for streaming.
+Earning only three below-the-line nominations, the film is available to stream on Paramount+.

 Director Sarah Polley weaves the story of pervasive sexual assault plaguing the women in a Mennonite community.
 “Women Talking” is an adaptation of a 2018 book by Miriam Toews.
 It stars Claire Foy, Rooney Mara and Frances McDormand.
-The best picture nominee is still in limited theaters and is not yet available for streaming.
+The best picture nominee is available for digital purchase on Youtube.

 Best supporting actress nominee.
 Disney+.

 Angela Bassett has been nominated for best supporting actress in “Black Panther: Wakanda Forever,” a superhero movie made in the wake of the death of Chadwick Boseman.
 She becomes the first actor nominated for a Marvel role.
 Director Ryan Coogler's film allows the audience to grieve the character T'Challa and Boseman.
-The film is also still in theaters.
+The film is also still in theaters and available to stream on Disney+.

 Best supporting actor nominee.
 Apple TV+.